-The thermal environmental emission from one WWER-1200 reactor unit is about 2000 Gcal/hour.
-The total overheat of the steam-air mixture is about 30°C as compared with the ambient atmosphere.
+The thermal environmental emission from one VVER-1200 reactor unit is about 2000 Gcal/hour.
+The total overheat of the steam-air mixture is about 30°C (as compared with the ambient atmosphere).
 Water and droplet carryover from the cooling tower nozzle results in precipitations at the leeward side.
 The additional amount of precipitations falling on the soil, as a result of emissions from cooling towers, is about 0.3 mm/year or less than 0.05% of the natural level of precipitations.
 Intensity of precipitations and the area affected by them depends on the wind speed and direction.
 When the wind is weak or moderate, the intensity of precipitations near the cooling tower becomes maximum but sharply drops at a distance.
-At 1-3 km, only weak precipitations or their traces are observed, and there is practically no thermal impact.
+At 1...3 km, only weak precipitations or their traces are observed, and there is practically no thermal impact.

-The calculations were carried out for two WWER-1000 reactor units (analogues) for summer and winter climatic characteristics.
+The calculations were carried out for two VVER-1000 reactor units (similar to those used at the NPP) for summer and winter climatic characteristics.

-In summer, the estimated maximum additional water vapor content resulting from the cooling towers emissions is about 135,7 mg/m3; it is about 22 times less than the background vapor content, and it cannot impact any moisture-related atmospheric processes (such as dew, fog or mist).
+In summer, the estimated maximum additional water vapor content resulting from the cooling towers' emissions is about 135.7 mg/m; it is about 22 times less than the background vapor content, and it cannot impact any moisture-related atmospheric processes (such as dew, fog or mist).

-In winter, the maximum water vapor concentration is 120,71 mg/m3; it cannot significantly affect any moisture-related processes, such as aerial conductor icing.
+In winter, the maximum water vapor concentration is $120.71 \ 7 \ mg/m^3$ ; it cannot significantly impact any moisture-related processes, such as aerial conductor icing.
 Under real conditions, maximum water vapor concentration in winter will be much less because the evaporated water consumption rate is about 3 times less than in summer mode.